7 Questions to Ask Yourself Before Building a Home in the Philippines

 Inspector Milo: There it is, Kapwa Homeowners.
 You heard it straight from someone who learned the expensive way.
 Pride, pressure, vagueness, no backup plan.
 Every blind spot became an opening for the scammer.

-The seven questions and ten steps are not optional.
-Wag tamad sagutin at gawin, or else your story becomes another version of this na hundreds of thousands down the drain.
+The seven questions are not optional.
+Wag tamad sagutin, or else your story becomes another version of this na hundreds of thousands down the drain.
 Ayaw niyo naman siguro ng ganyan, ano?

 The warnings are here.
 Para walang palusot. 🐾